Westport, Oregon: Education

 It is in the Clatskanie School District 6J.

 Clatsop County is in the boundary of Clatsop Community College.

-The Westport School won the OSAA "Class B" Boy's State High School Basketball Championship in 1941, and t he "Class B 6-Man" State High School Football Championships in 1947 and 1949.
+The Westport School won the OSAA "Class B" Boy's State High School Basketball Championship in 1941, and the "Class B 6-Man" State High School Football Championships in 1947 and 1949.
 The school was closed in 1952 and students in Westport now attend Clatskanie Middle/High School about 10 mi to the east in Clatskanie.